 4. Natural Cleaning Products

 Cleaning products are also essential products that we buy often.
-Some people like to make their own but personally, I have never had much success with that.
+Some people like to make their own, but I have never had much success with that.

 If you have a bulk foods store near you, these often stock cleaning products too that you can purchase in bulk by filling up your own containers.